-For most leaders fall is a busy time of year.
+For most leaders spring is a busy time of year.
 Layer on an uncertain and difficult economic climate and we all tend to hunker-down a little.
 This month I hope to nudge you to consider including your own personal leadership development on your busy agenda.
 Why?

 The most important thing that you can do to keep up with the change and uncertainty we presently face is to make sure that your leadership skills are keenly honed and stay that way.
 And even the most optimistic and forward-thinking leaders need support from time to time.
 No one can be an effective leader by going it alone, particularly when managing large–scale organizational change.
 As a leader, you must be the first to recognize this and plan accordingly if you want to make the most of the rare opportunities presented by current conditions.